Poker Hand Rankings: What Hands Win

 Absolute vs Relative Value

-Every hand in poker contains two different values, an absolute value and a relative value, and it is crucial for players to understand the distinction between the two.
-Absolute value is the value of the hand on its own.
-Our list of the top 10 best starting hands above is ranked based on their absolute value.
-Relative value is the value of a player’s hand with respect to the flop, turn, and river.
+Every hand in poker contains two different values, an absolute value, and a relative value, and it is crucial for players to understand the distinction between the two.
+Absolute value is the value of the hand based on its location in the hand rankings chart that you can find on the top of the page..
+On the other hand, relative value is the value of a player’s hand after considering your opponents range, as well as the flop, turn, and river.
 For example:

 Player A: Ace of Clubs + Ace of Diamonds